 - Have (and maintain) a 65% average or above, and

-- Attend a myWorld First Step Session held at Stop 1 before submitting their application.
+- Either attend a myWorld First Step Session held in person or complete the online module before submitting their application.

-- Attendance is a compulsory hurdle requirement.
-Failure to provide proof of attendance will result in the student's application for Study Overseas to be withdrawn.
+- Completion is a compulsory hurdle requirement.
+Failure to provide proof of completion will result in the student's application for Study Overseas to be withdrawn.

 Study Overseas partners